csecht/CountBOINCtasks/README.md

                       (task times total 03:26:29, mean 00:25:48, stdev 00:00:07)
 27m                           |< ~time to next count
 ```
-A countdown timer displays, in a colored bar, the approximate time remaining
- until the next task count.
+A countdown timer displays, in a colored bar, the approximate time remaining until the next task count.

-Running with the `--log` option will save the reports to a log file in the
-working folder.
-This file is appended to or created when the utility is
+Running with the `--log` option will save the reports to a log file in the working folder.
+This file is appended to or created when the utility is launched.
- launched.

-You can let `count-tasks` run in an open terminal window with negligible impact
-on system resources.
+You can let `count-tasks` run in an open terminal window with negligible impact on system resources.
 Stop it with *ctrl-c*.
-With default settings, it will
- stop after 6 weeks (1008 1hr count cycles).
-A different count cycle limit
-  can be set with the `--count_lim` option.
+With default settings, it will stop after 6 weeks (1008 1hr count cycles).
+A different count cycle limit can be set with the `--count_lim` option.

-NOTE: Summary counts may be less than the sum of individual counts because of
-persistence of reported tasks between count intervals.
-This can be expected
- when the `--interval` option is set to less than the default 60m.
- The command that provides reported task data to `count-tasks`,
- `boinccmd  --get_old_tasks` retrieves tasks reported for the past hour
- , independent of the utility's  count interval.
-To avoid missing any
-  reported tasks, the `--interval` option  has a 60 minutes (60m) maximum
-   count interval, but even that, as well as shorter intervals, can re-count
-    tasks which carry over between intervals.
-Summary counts do not included
-    duplicate tasks.
+NOTE: Summary counts may be less than the sum of individual counts because of persistence of reported tasks between count intervals.
+This can be expected when the `--interval`option is set to less than the default 60 (minutes).
+The command that provides reported task data to `count-tasks`, `boinccmd  --get_old_tasks` retrieves tasks reported for the past hour, independent of the utility's  count interval.
+To avoid missing any reported tasks, the `--interval` option  has a 60 minutes maximum count interval, but even that, as well as shorter intervals, can re-count tasks which carry over between intervals.
+Summary counts do not included duplicate tasks.

 ## Development Plans
 * Improve Python code